-Tuberculosis (TB) Consult with your local or state health department.
+Tuberculosis Consult with your local or state health department.
 Each situation must be evaluated individually to determine whether the person is contagious and poses a risk to others.
 A person with a positive tuberculin skin test (TST) but without symptoms should not be excluded, but should see a health care provider as soon as possible after the positive test is detected for further evaluation and possible treatment for latent TB infection.

-Viral Meningitis Until the fever is gone or diarrhea has stopped and the child is well enough to participate in routine activities.
+Viral Meningitis None, if the child is well enough to participate in routine activities.